codefellows-sea-js-401d8-assignments/lab-24-bunny-display-widgets/lab-jeff/README.md

 ![Triforce](./resources/triforce2.gif)

-#Hobbit App#
+#LoR Gallery App#

 ###Summary###
-Displays images of Hobbits with directives.
+Displays images of LoR characters with directives.

 ###Instructions###
 From the root directory of 'lab-jeff' run the following command in your terminal to install dependencies: